 When it comes to electrical safety, few things are more alarming than burning, heat, smoke, and fire.
-It’s imperative that homeowners monitor their electrical systems to ensure their equipment is not overheating and increasing their risk of experiencing an electrical fire.
+It’s imperative that homeowners monitor their electrical systems to ensure their equipment isn’t overheating and increasing their risk of an electrical fire.

 In this blog post, Lon Lockwood Electric’s expert electricians take a deep dive into the common causes of an overheated circuit breaker.
-We also let you know when it’s time to call in a professional team for service.
+We also let you know when it’s time to call a professional team for service.

 How Hot Is Too Hot?

 During normal operation, the sides and back of the system will reach higher temperatures than its knob.
-Generally, units should not exceed an ambient temperature greater than 90º F, and the knob temperature should not exceed 185º F. Knobs are expected to reach higher temperatures since most of them are created from plastic.
+Generally, units shouldn’t exceed an ambient temperature greater than 90º F, and the knob temperature should not exceed 185º F. Knobs are expected to reach higher temperatures since most are created from plastic.

-- Bad Breaker: If your hot circuit breaker is partnered with flickering lights and unreliable circuit power, you likely have a bad unit.
+- Bad breaker: If your hot circuit breaker is partnered with flickering lights and unreliable circuit power, you likely have a bad unit.
 Certain types of circuit breakers are more prone to this problem than others, and the only solution is to have it replaced or upgraded.